burakkose/dotfiles/README.md

 # Overview

-This repository is my personal template to tracking dotfiles via Ansible.
+This repository is my personal template to tracking dotfiles via Ansible in Arch Linux.
 It contains lots of personal applications and settings, so if you decide to use, please check the application list, and remove things you don’t want.

 ## What's in it?